jarun/googler/README.md

 ![Screenshot](http://i.imgur.com/H2oDAg8.png)

-`googler` is a power tool to search Google (Web & News) from the terminal.
-Google site search works too. `googler` shows the title, URL and text context for each result.
-Results are fetched in pages.
-Next or previous page navigation is possible using keyboard shortcuts.
-Results are indexed and a result URL can be opened in a browser using the index number.
-Supports sequential searches in a single instance.
+`googler` is a power tool to search Google (Web & News) and Google Site Search from the terminal.
+It shows the title, URL and text context for each result, which you can directly open in a browser from the terminal.
+Results are fetched in pages (with page navigation).
+Supports sequential searches in a single `googler` instance.

 `googler` is **GPLv3** licensed.
 It doesn't have any affiliation to Google in any way.

-Why not use Google provided APIs?
-Check point 2 in [Notes](#notes) section.

 Got some suggestions? [![gitter chat](https://img.shields.io/gitter/room/jarun/googler.svg?maxAge=2592000)](https://gitter.im/jarun/googler) with us.